Erdogan flies to Moscow for Syria ceasefire talks with Putin

 Two witnesses also reported seeing more Turkish military reinforcements deploying into Idlib.

-The Turkish defense ministry said in the last 24 hours it destroyed four tanks, five rocket launchers and a dozen military vehicles in artillery and air strikes.
+The Turkish defence ministry said in the last 24 hours it destroyed four tanks, five rocket launchers and a dozen military vehicles in artillery and air strikes.

 Turkey hosts some 3.6 million Syrian refugees and says it cannot handle more.
 To extract more funding and support from Europe over Idlib, Ankara said it would not abide by a 2016 deal in which it stopped migrants crossing into the European Union in return for billions of euros in aid.